 Bring Science, Physical Education and Math outdoors with this active game to learn about the essential components of a habitat and simulate how invasive species can impact native species.
 In this activity students will learn about BC’s only native pond turtle, the Painted turtle, which is threatened by an invasive turtle species, the Red-eared slider.

-This activity is part of the Lesson “A Beginner’s Guide to Invasive Species”, where students engage in discussion, analysis, investigations, and interactive indoor and outdoor games to spark their curiosity, learn about the issue of invasive species and how they impact us all.
-This lesson includes the following activities:
+This activity is part of the lesson “A Beginner’s Guide to Invasive Species”, where students engage in discussion, analysis, investigations, and interactive indoor and outdoor games to spark their curiosity, learn about the issue of invasive species and how they impact us all.

 - Why We Care About Invasive Species